What is... Law?

 Learning Outcomes: What will I Study?

-Certain subjects are considered essential to the study of law.
-These include core topics, including contract law, constitutional law, property law, criminal law, and European Union law.
-While building up a base of knowledge in these core areas, law students can choose specialised topics.
-Dublin Institute of Technology has a strong emphasis on areas of law that recently have undergone rapid change in Irish society.
-We offer innovative optional modules such as Criminology, Intellectual Property and Media Law, Prison Law, and the Law & Society Research Clinic, where students engage in research for the benefit of NGOs.
+Certain subjects are considered essential to the study of law, such as Contact Law, Property Law, Criminal Law and European Union law.
+Students build up a base of knowledge in these core areas as well as following their own interests through specialised topics.
+Dublin Institute of Technology has a strong emphasis on areas of law that have recently undergone significant change.
+We offer optional modules such as Criminology, Intellectual Property and Media Law, Prison Law and the Law and Society Research Clinic, where students engage in research for the benefit of an NGO.

-Through studying law at Dublin Institute of Technology you will gain highly developed skills of analysis, research, and communication.
-Your skills in problem-solving will be well-honed.
-You will develop your awareness of the role of law in society, how law can help to resolve social problems.
-You can examine the operation of the criminal justice system, how law should respond to new technologies, or carry out research on behalf of a real-world NGO.
-You will gain skills in critical analysis, develop as a self-directed learner.
-You will be able to make and evaluate arguments, and take a logical and practical approach to complex questions.
+In studying law at Dublin Institute of Technology you will develop skills of analysis, research and communication.
+Your capacity for problem-solving will become well-honed.
+You will gain an appreciation of the complex relationship between law and society and how law can both help and hinder the resolution of social problems.
+You can examine the operation of the criminal justice system, consider how law should respond to new technologies or carry out research for an NGO on real-world problems.
+You will develop your capacity for critical analysis and become a self-directed learner.
+You will be able to make and evaluate arguments and take a logical and practical approach to solving complex problems.

 - Contract Law